nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 Numbers like those are MONEY because when you do things that save time, that makes people MONEY.

+## Don't Be Ashamed of your Resume

+## Tailor Your Resume to the Job Application

+Now this is something I don't have a ton of experience in, but it seems like the META.
+For instance I applied to probably 300+ tech positions until I finally landed my current job.
+I landed maybe 20-ish interviews.
+My coworker and good friend applied to 10 jobs and got eight interviews.
+The big difference between us is he carefully tailored his resume to every single position.
+Now I don't think this is entirely feasible for all undergrads.
+Now this advice doesn't really work for every undergrad as there's a good chance you don't have enough experience to fill out your resume with everything on the application.
+That being said this advice can really help you stand out.

+## If Possible Have Two+ Resumes

+Now this piece of advice is quite similar to the previous point of tailoring your resume per application.
+I feel this advice is more feasible for most undergrads.
+You still need enough experience to fill out two resumes but that's your problem.
+The simplest example of this is let's say you're looking at two main types of jobs, a programming job and an IT job.
+You could build one resume showing all your development skills and another showing your IT experience.
+Then obviously you would apply with the programming resume for programming jobs and the IT resume for IT jobs.
+If you can build two resumes for something like this, it dramatically increases your odds of an interview.

 ## Filename

-If you really want to go above and beyond you should `<Firstname Lastname> Resume <position applying to> <company applying to>.pdf` maybe not exactly like that but you get the point.
+If you really want to go above and beyond you should name your resume file

+`<Firstname Lastname> Resume <position applying to> <company applying to>.pdf`

+maybe not exactly like that but you get the point.

 It can feel like this little bit of effort is a waste of time, but sometimes the small things are what eventually land you a job.